Don’t Revise College Essays When You’re Nervous!

 When I’m about to give a big talk or perform for a big crowd, I know to expect that nervousness even before it arrives.
 For me, the butterflies start fluttering about 15 minutes before I go on stage.
 The feeling never trips me up because I expect it and recognize it’s a healthy part of the process.

-Please don’t do that.
+Please tell your students not to do that.

-Resist the temptation.
+Tell your students: Resist the temptation.

 Joe Kane